Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Cavity design

 As shown in Ref. \onlinecite{Granchi2023}, the relationship given by Equation \eqref{eq:QNMshift} can be exploited to develop a simple gradient-based optimization algorithm that tunes the position of holes in a photonic crystal to optimize the Q-factor.
 We extend the method here to include shifts of the material boundaries of the fin-like structures in our cavity design.
+All simulations used the finite element method (FEM) and were performed using COMSOL's Multiphysics module \cite{COMSOL}.
 The correct implementation of the perturbative calculation method was verified by evaluating a simple case in which a single hole is moved.
 The results can be found in Note S2 of the Supplementary Material of this paper. \\ \\ To demonstrate the algorithm's strength, we applied it to several cavity designs with varying defect lengths and numbers of fins.
 The position of the fins is initialized at the nodes of the electric field of the mode of interest of the finless cavity to limit their impact on the quality factor.
 Figure \ref{fig:QNM_opt}(b) shows how the quality factor of the mode of interest evolves as a function of the number of iterations in the optimization algorithm.
 For all designs, the quality factor of the target mode rapidly increases, reaching values above 100 000 in less than 20 iterations.
 The algorithm consistently performs well regardless of the initial Q-factor, in one case yielding an improvement of more than two orders of magnitude.
+The optimization is terminated once the algorithm reaches a local maximum state in which it oscillates between two sets of hole and fin positions, explaining the seemingly premature termination of the optimization of NB8-6F.
+This local maximum depends on the exact cavity geometry of the initial design.
+The staring conditions vary across designs, inhibiting a direct comparison of the optimized design, and could explain the lower Q-factor of NB2-2F despite having fewer fins.
 Figure \ref{fig:QNM_opt}(c) shows the wavelength variation of the target mode as a function of the number of iterations, indicating that despite the absence of a wavelength constraint in the algorithm, the wavelength remains close to its initial value.
-The wavelength of the optimized structure can easily be tuned by adjusting the nanobeam width, enabling fine tuning of the design wavelength without degrading the Q-factor. \\ \\ The optimization algorithm jointly tunes the positions of the air holes, which control the mirror strength and field confinement, and the fin boundaries, which were initialized at electric field nodes to minimize their perturbative impact.
+The wavelength of the optimized structure can be easily tuned by adjusting the nanobeam width, enabling fine-tuning of the design wavelength without degrading the Q-factor. \\ \\ The optimization algorithm jointly tunes the positions of the air holes, which control the mirror strength and field confinement, and the fin boundaries, which were initialized at electric field nodes to minimize their perturbative impact.
 All resulting designs achieve Q-factors exceeding 100 000 while maintaining a resonant wavelength close to the initial design value. \\ \\